-Roy has performed in premieres of a number of works including Stephen Stucky’s “The Stars and the Roses” for tenor and chamber ensemble, the roles of Horus / The Beloved in David Hertzberg’s The Rose Elf, the world premieres of Jonathan Bailey Holland’s Must All Then Amount to But This and Kurt Rohde’s Three Minutes with Ned for tenor and piano on the occasion of luminary composer Ned Rorem’s 90th birthday, Tony Solitro’s cycle More Beautiful Than Night, Peter Ash’s opera The Golden Ticket, Jennifer Higdon’s opera Cold Mountain, and the the East Coast Premiers of Theodore Morrison’s Oscar and, also, Cold Mountain.
+Roy has performed a number of premieres including Pulitzer Prize winner Steven Stucky’s The Stars and the Roses for tenor and chamber ensemble, the roles of Horus / The Beloved in David Hertzberg’s The Rose Elf during Opera Philadelphia’s 2016 Double Exposure performance, the world premieres of Tony Solitro’s More Beautiful Than Night, Kurt Rohde’s Three Minutes with Ned for tenor and piano, Jonathan Bailey Holland’s Must All Then Amount to But This, Peter Ash’s opera The Golden Ticket, Jennifer Higdon’s opera Cold Mountain, and the the East Coast Premiers of Theodore Morrison’s Oscar and, also, Cold Mountain.

 Roy appears as Reid (Georgia Boy) and Home Guard Scout on the Pentatone Recording of the Santa Fe World Premier of Jennifer Higdon’s Cold Mountain.
 The recording was nominated for two GRAMMYs® in the 59th annual Grammy Awards (2017).

 Roy has appeared on national and international television, and most recently was interviewed and performed “Nessun Dorma” on the morning edition of Lebanese MTV promoting his Lebanese debut with prominent Lebanese pianist and composer Guy Manoukian at a sold out benefit concert at the American University of Beirut.
 In the United States, some of his performances have been seen on PBS’s “Onstage at Curtis” and his performances with the Philadelphia Orchestra, Symphony in C, and Academy of Vocal Arts have been featured on National Public Radio.